Wellard railway station: Transit-oriented development

 The station is at the heart of an award-winning transit-oriented development scheme known as The Village at Wellard.
 Its design that incorporates parks, walkability, and rail proximity has earned it awards from the Urban Development Institute of Western Australia, Planning Institute Australia, Landscape Industries Association, and HIA Land-Corp.
 The development contains low- and medium-density residential development, as well as over 57 ha of parkland and conservation areas.

 Services

+Train services

 Wellard railway station is served by the Mandurah railway line on the Transperth network.
 These services are operated by Transperth Train Operations, a division of the Public Transport Authority.
 The line goes between Mandurah railway station and Perth railway station, continuing north from there as the Yanchep line.
 Mandurah line trains stop at the station every 10 minutes during peak on weekdays, and every 15 minutes during the day outside peak every day of the year except Christmas Day.
 At night, trains are half-hourly, or hourly.
-All services stop at all stations, except for the once-per-day K pattern, which runs early in the morning each direction, terminating and commencing at Rockingham station.
+All services stop at all stations.
+Wellard used to be service by the once-per-day K pattern which ran early in the morning each direction, terminating and commencing at Rockingham station, however this has since been withdrawn.
 The station saw 363,790 boardings in the 2013–14 financial year, making it the least used station on the Mandurah line.